 The full flight took less than thirty minutes including the pre-flight preparation.
 Eight yellow evidence markers were placed around the collision scene, indicating the location where all evidence was found.

-Pix4Dmapper’s total processing time was approximately two hours on a laptop with a core i7 and 8GB RAM.
+Pix4Dmapper's total processing time was approximately two hours on a laptop with a core i7 CPU and 8GB RAM.
 A densified point cloud, digital surface model (DSM) and orthomosaic were generated.
 Annotation and measurements were directly made in the software user interface.

 The reconstructed results either exactly match or are within one centimeter accuracy when compared with traditional methods (tape measurements and laser scanner).
 Detailed comparisons of results can be found in the White Paper.

-In addition and compared to other precision instruments such as laser scanners, the cost of execution and maintenance of drone mapping is much lower.
+Compared to other precision instruments such as laser scanners, the cost of execution and maintenance of drone mapping is much lower.